Boccca2014/CodeGra.de/docs/user/codeviewer.rst

 from the file browser, which shows an hierarchical overview of all submitted files.

-The **Feedback overview** tab provides a clear overview of all given feedback on the submission, this includes inline comments and general feedback.
+The **Feedback Overview** tab provides a clear overview of all given feedback on the submission, this includes inline comments and general feedback.

 The **AutoTest** tab shows an overview of the AutoTest results and optionally